NexIsDumb/Sussy-MusicBot/README.md

 A cross-platform Discord music bot with a clean interface, and that is easy to set up and run yourself!

+WARNING: This is a modified version for personal uses (by [NexIsDumb](https://github.com/NexIsDumb))

 [![Setup](http://i.imgur.com/VvXYp5j.png)](https://jmusicbot.com/setup)

 ## Features